From Green-Kubo to the full Boltzmann kinetic approach to heat transport in crystals and glasses: From GKMZ to the full BTE

 then Eq. \eqref{eq:kappa_gk_mb_crystal_no_band} can be written as:

-which coincides with the BKA approach, provided $S$ can be identified with the scattering matrix appearing in the BTE \cite{BTE:Ziman2001,articolo_kaldo}.
-In order to do so, we compute the diagonal elements of the memory matrix, Eq. \eqref{eq:Gamma}, taking into account lattice periodicity and only considering cubic terms in the anharmonic contribution to the crystal potential energy, as in Eq. \eqref{eq:hamiltonian_quantum}, and restricting ourselves to the lowest order in $K$, which, as already noticed, is quadratic.
-The calculations are quite lengthy and are fully reported in Sec.~\ref{sec:memory-matrix} of the SM.
-The final, purely real, results reads: \begin{widetext}
+which has the same form as from the full BTE, provided $S$ can be identified with the scattering matrix appearing therein \cite{BTE:Ziman2001,articolo_kaldo}.
+In order to see that this is indeed the case, we compute the memory matrix, Eq. \eqref{eq:Gamma}, to lowest (second) order in the cubic anharmonic interactions, $K$, and taking into account lattice periodicity.
+The calculations are quite lengthy and are fully reported in \resub{Appendix \ref{sec:memory-matrix}}.
+The final, purely real, results reads: -35pt \begin{widetext} \nopagebreak[4] where $K_{\bm q \nu \bm k \mu \bm q' \nu' }$ is non-zero only for momentum-conserving triplets and $\gamma_{\bm q \nu}$ is the anharmonic phonon linewidth \cite{FGR_allen}: